Communication, Renegotiation and Coordination with Private Values: Equilibrium Strategies and Three Key Properties

-{The outcome of $\sigma_{C}$ can also be implemented by a fair joint lottery that determines which of the two players determines the coordinated action used by both players.
-This alternative implementation yields exactly the same outcome: if both agents share the same preferred outcome they play it, and conditional on the agents disagreeing on the preferred outcome, they coordinate on each action with equal probability.}
+The outcome of $\sigma_{C}$ can also be implemented by a fair joint lottery that determines which of the two players determines the coordinated action used by both players.
+This alternative implementation yields exactly the same outcome: if both agents share the same preferred outcome they play it, and conditional on the agents disagreeing on the preferred outcome, they coordinate on each action with equal probability.

-\paragraph{{One-dimensional set of strategies satisfying the properties}}
+\paragraph{One-dimensional set of strategies satisfying the properties}

 The set of strategies with the above three properties (coordination, mutual-preference consistency, and binary communication) is essentially one-dimensional because the left tendency $\alpha^{\sigma}\in[0,1]$ of such a strategy $\sigma$ describes all payoff-relevant aspects.
-Two strategies with the same left tendency can only differ in the way in which the players implement the joint lottery when they have different preferred outcomes, but these implementation differences are nonessential, as the probability of the joint lottery inducing the players to coordinate on $L$ remains the same.
+Two strategies with the same left tendency can only differ in the way in which the players implement the joint lottery when they have different preferred outcomes.
+These implementation differences are nonessential, as the probability of the joint lottery inducing the players to coordinate on $L$ remains the same.

-{Any left-tendency $\alpha^{\sigma}\in[0,1]$, which is a rational number, can be implemented by a jointly controlled lottery in which the players send random messages in such a way that they are indifferent between all messages, and the joint distribution of random messages induces $\alpha^{\sigma}$ (\citealp{maschler1968repeated}; see also \citealp{heller2010minority}, for a recent implementation, which is robust to joint deviations).
-This is demonstrated for $\alpha^{\sigma}=\sfrac12$ in the strategy $\sigma^{C}$ presented above. }
+Any left-tendency $\alpha^{\sigma}\in[0,1]\cap \mathbb{Q}$ can be implemented by a jointly controlled lottery in which the players send random messages in such a way that they are indifferent between all messages, and the joint distribution of messages induces $\alpha^{\sigma}$ (\citealp{maschler1968repeated}).
+This is demonstrated for $\alpha^{\sigma}=\sfrac12$ in the strategy $\sigma^{C}$ presented above.

 Note that of all the strategies that satisfy the three properties, strategies $\sigma_{L}$ and $\sigma_{R}$ are the \emph{simplest} in terms of the number of ``bits'' needed to implement the message function.
 Strategy $\sigma_{C}$ is in a certain sense the \emph{fairest}: conditional on a coordination conflict, i.e., conditional on one agent having a type between $0$ and $\sfrac{1}{2}$ and the other agent having a type between $\sfrac{1}{2}$ and $1$, both agents expect the same payoff.
 By contrast, strategy $\sigma_{L}$ favors types below $\sfrac{1}{2}$, and strategy $\sigma_{R}$ favors types above $\sfrac{1}{2}$.